-TruWest Pure PrairieSmoke is our principal sire and a person would be hard pressed to find a more breeding-worthy stallion.
+TruWest Pure PrairieSmoke was our principal sire and a person would be hard pressed to find a more breeding-worthy stallion.
 He was one of those colts that identified himself from birth as a genuine stallion prospect.
 He only ratified my opinion from then on, never giving me one incident to consider changing my mind.
 He’s sublimely gentle, kind and easy to manage at all times and places.
-He’s gentle for anyone to ride and he’s called upon like any other horse to do his share of the ranch work.
-He loves to work and accepts new assignments joyfully.
+He was gentle for anyone to ride and he was called upon like any other horse to do his share of the ranch work.
+He loved to work and accepts new assignments joyfully.
 Ask me sometime about his intro to pasture roping.

 |Pure D Powder|